-Surrounded by spectacular Moghul gardens, 18th-century Taj Jai Mahal Palace is one of the heritage hotels in Jaipur where Indo-Saracenic architectural features perfectly blend with Colonial-style interiors.
+Surrounded by spectacular Moghul gardens, 18th-century Taj Jai Mahal Palace is one of the luxury heritage hotels in Jaipur where Indo-Saracenic architectural features perfectly blend with Colonial-style interiors.

 Among the hotel’s facilities, guests can enjoy an outdoor pool, a spa, and a fitness center.
 The rooms of this five-star hotel in Jaipur are decorated Indian style and feature a flat-screen TV with satellite channels, luxurious bathrooms with a bathtub, bathrobes and free toiletries, a minibar, and tea/coffee-making facilities.